 5. Turn Off Apps

-Shut them down or deactivated their automated background processes and you will instantly have more bandwidth for your browser and email.
+Shut them down or deactivate their automated background processes and you will instantly have more bandwidth for your browser and email.

 6. Plug Your Laptop In